Gutermann-Promenade

 Healing plants, steadfast priests and resourceful industrialists.
-On this bike tour you will learn what the imposing Mainberg Castle has to do with the famous gentleman playboy Gunter Sachs.
+On this cycle tour, you will find out what the imposing Mainberg Castle has to do with the famous gentleman playboy Gunter Sachs.

-A cycling tour for nature lovers, culture lovers and explorers.
+A cycle tour for nature lovers, culture vultures and explorers

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-There are 25 bicycle parking spaces in the immediate vicinity of the station.
+There are 25 bicycle parking spaces in the immediate vicinity of the railway station.

 Gutermann-Promenade